SciKit-Surgery/scikit-surgeryspeech/README.rst

 ::

-    sksurgeryspeech.py
+    sksurgeryspeech.py -c example_config.json

-Make sure Google Cloud API is set up correctly as described in the section below.

-Also you have to set all the Parameters for the Porcupine keyword detection, also described below.
+The config file should define the paths for the porcupine library and the Google Cloud API if you are using it.

 You can then say the keyword depending on the Porcupine keyword file you chose and afterwards a command.
 The command "quit" exits the application.